Duncan Campbell (soothsayer): Life

 Campbell succeeded in obtaining the notice of royalty, as reporting in the 'Daily Post' of Wednesday, 4 May 1720: 'Last Monday Mr. Campbell, the deaf and dumb gentleman—introduced by Colonel Carr—kissed the king's hand, and presented to his majesty "The History of his Life and Adventures", which was by his majesty most graciously received.'

 In 1726 Campbell appeared as a vendor of miraculous medicines.
 He published The Friendly Demon; It consists of two letters, the first by Duncan Campbell, giving an account of an illness which attacked him in 1717, and continued nearly eight years, until his good genius appeared and revealed that he could be cured by the use of the lodestone; the second on genii or familiar spirits, with an account of a marvellous sympathetic powder which had been brought from the East.
 A postscript informed the readers that at 'Dr. Campbell's house, in Buckingham Court, over against Old Man's Coffee House, at Charing Cross, they may be readily furnished with his "Pulvis Miraculosus", and finest sort of Egyptian loadstones.'

+Throughout his life Campbell faced doubts from the public around his deafness.
+Individuals tried to prove that Campbell was faking his deafness in a variety of ways, including by slamming his fingers in a door, firing a pistol near his ear and by ordering drummers to march outside his place of work in an attempt to distract him.
+These attempts all failed and it was accepted by those close to Campbell that he was indeed deaf.
+He communicated to his wife and close friends with fingerspelling and hired a interpreter who travelled with him and was fluent in fingerspelling.
+When communicating with his clients, Campbell would write for them.

-Campbell died after a severe illness in 1730.
+Campbell married and had two surviving children when he died following a severe illness in 1730.